Greenhouse Film Complete Guide: Types, Benefits and Uses

 Agriplast films come with a 3-year UV warranty and a recommended life of 5 years, offering maximum protection for Indian conditions.

-3. Light Transmission & Diffusion (Compulsory)
+3. Light Transmission and Diffusion (Compulsory)

 Light transmission determines how much usable sunlight enters the greenhouse.
+Light diffusion spreads light evenly across the canopy.

 A well-balanced film prevents hotspots, reduces leaf burn, and ensures uniform growth — especially critical for vegetables, flowers, and nursery crops.